By Mary Pratt, Search CIO. June 1, 2015. See original article here.

 Josh Bauer was facing a typical scenario: Company employees were trying to bypass IT-sanctioned applications in search of a better way to share files.

 Many IT departments would opt for a cloud solution.
 But Bauer, assistant director of network operations at Acorda Therapeutics Inc., based in Ardsley, N.Y., had to contend with government regulations mandating the company keep hold of its data.
-So he opted for EMC's Syncplicity, a file-sharing solution he could host locally.
+So he opted for EMC's Syncplicity by Axway, a file-sharing solution he could host locally.

 "Some apps make sense in the cloud.
 Things that aren't complex are in the cloud.
 For example, our expense reporting is in the cloud.
 But we have apps with some heavy regulation, and we are required to have ownership of the data, so we keep that in the data center," he said.